cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Elligator 2 Method {#ell2edwards}

-Preconditions: A twisted Edwards curve E and a birationally equivalent Montgomery curve M.
+Preconditions: A twisted Edwards curve E and an equivalent Montgomery curve M.

 Helper functions:

 - map\_to\_curve\_elligator2 is the mapping of {{elligator2}} to the curve M.
-- birational\_map is a function that takes a point (x', y') on M and returns a point (x, y) on E, as defined in {{birational-map}}.
+- rational\_map is a function that takes a point (x', y') on M and returns a point (x, y) on E, as defined in {{rational-map}}.

 Sign of y: for this map, the sign is determined by map\_to\_curve\_elligator2.
 No further sign adjustments are required.

 Exceptions: The exceptions for the Elligator 2 mapping are as given in
 {{elligator2}}.
-The exceptions for the birational map are as given in {{birational-map}}.
+The exceptions for the rational map are as given in {{rational-map}}.
 No other exceptions are possible.

 The following procedure implements the Elligator 2 mapping for a twisted